ryanadamczyk/ryanadamczyk.github.io/_posts/2024-09-12-powerautomate-microsoft-form.md

         - Create Item
             - Site Address: Use the link to your personal SharePoint
             - List Name: Select the list you created earlier in SharePoint
-            - Title: Use the dyanmic content 'Full Name' from the Microsoft Form
+            - Title: Use the dynamic content 'Full Name' from the Microsoft Form
             - Time Slot Value: Use the SelectedTimeSlot variable
             - Response Count: add(variables('TimeSlotCount'),1)
         - Create Event (V4)